 - All Students = show enrolled students whether or not they have taken the specified test family/subject.

 - Show Only Those With Tests = show learners who HAVE taken the specified test

 - Show Only Those Without Tests = show learners who HAVE NOT taken the specified test.

 Report column notes

-- The Level Gain columns note whether a level gain has been earned in the current program year.
+☛ Level Gain this Subject and Has Level Gain columns: note whether a level gain has been earned in the current NRS program year.

 - When students move from CASAS to TABE testing, the report may show that they can be given a CASAS test.
 When a TABE test is current, no CASAS testing is needed.

 - When a student has a valid test and has earned 40 hrs, immediate testing is not required by the MDE.
 But it's a good idea, especially for programs with fewer than 15 class hrs/week.

 ☛ Pre-EFL column: pay attention to this column!
 Students need at least ONE valid pre-test in an approved test family/subject to set the Entry Functioning Level each NRS year.
 Those with no valid pre-test will show NONE in the report's Pre EFL column.
 Test these students as soon as possible.
 For students unable to take NRS-approved pre-tests during the Covid 19 pandemic, create a “COVID ESL/ABE EFL Estimate.”